Metrics and data

 For more information on the potential impact of our investments see our Corporate Plan Update.

-Using an LCA approach and applying it to ExxonMobil’s business plans through 2030, we expect an 11% reduction in full life-cycle emissions intensity, the result of which is expected to be an estimated 10% reduction in full life-cycle absolute emissions.
-These are in comparison to 2016 levels.*
+Using a life-cycle approach and applying it to ExxonMobil’s business plans through 2030, we expect an 8% reduction in full life-cycle emissions intensity and an estimated 6% increase in full life-cycle absolute emissions, inclusive of growth in our natural gas business and the acquisition of Pioneer.
+These are in comparison to 2016 levels.

-*A life-cycle approach was used to develop our proprietary portfolio life-cycle intensity model, which estimates elements of Scope 1, 2, and 3 greenhouse gas emissions for our Upstream, Product Solutions, and Low Carbon Solutions businesses.
-The estimated figures are based on our projected 2023 corporate plan volumes for 2030.
+A life-cycle approach was used to develop our proprietary portfolio life-cycle intensity model, which estimates direct and indirect emissions for our Upstream, Product Solutions, and Low Carbon Solutions businesses.
+The estimated figures are based on our projected 2024 Corporate Plan volumes for 2030.
 The portfolio life-cycle emissions intensity calculation is based upon the emissions associated with the mass of products delivered to the market.

 Scope 3 emissions